 Specified time: Provides regular set times that a parent may have parenting time with the child.
 The parenting schedule may be set out in a court order, separation agreement or other written agreement between the parents.
 For example, an arrangement might be that on every second weekend the parent will pick up the child on Friday after work and return the child to the primary parent on Sunday afternoon.
 A shared parenting arrangement is when the child’s time is shared equally between the parents.

 Supervised time: This type of parenting time provides that time spent by the parent with the child must be in the presence of another adult.
 The schedule may be set out in a court order, separation agreement or other written agreement between the parents.
 This type of arrangement is made if the parents agree, or the court believes it is necessary to make sure the child is safe during time with the parent.
 Examples of times when this may be appropriate include: introducing a parent to a child who has been away for a long time, when a parent has problems with anger management, or has serious mental health or addiction concerns.
 Some areas of the province offer a supervision service.
 Sometimes supervised exchange will address the concern.
-Contact the court office in your area for more information about supervised time, or in the Halifax area see: veithhouse.ns.ca.
+Contact the court office in your area for more information about supervised parenting or exchange, or see: veithhouse.com/supervised-access.
 You'll also find information about supervised time ('access') online at nsfamilylaw.ca

 Parenting arrangements must be based on the child's best interests